 Experts warn that 33 percent of the dust found floating in our homes is actually made up of microplastics from synthetic textiles like nylon, causing concern amongst health professionals who say we are breathing and ingesting these chemicals on an everyday basis.

-Considering this, it’s no wonder that tiny particles of plastic have been found inside human blood – the consequences of which are still unknown.
+Considering this, itβs no wonder that tiny particles of plastic have been found inside human blood β the consequences of which are still unknown.

-With a safer and potentially biodegradable alternative to nylon being prepared for commercial production, it looks like brands will soon have the option to use eco-friendly materials that help them – and their customers – get closer to their ambitious sustainability targets.
+With a safer and potentially biodegradable alternative to nylon being prepared for commercial production, it looks like brands will soon have the option to use eco-friendly materials that help them β and their customers β get closer to their ambitious sustainability targets.

 This, Genomatic and Aquafil say, is the driving force behind making plant-based nylon the new standard.

-I’m Jessica (She/Her).
-Originally from Bermuda, I moved to London to get a Master’s degree in Media & Communications and now write for Thred to spread the word about positive social change, specifically ocean health and marine conservation.
-You can also find me dipping my toes into other subjects like pop culture, health, wellness, style, and beauty.
+Iβm Jessica (She/Her).
+I’m the Deputy Editor & Content Partnership Manager at Thred.
+Originally from the island of Bermuda, I specialise in writing about ocean health and marine conservation, but you can also find me delving into pop culture, health and wellness, plus sustainability in the beauty and fashion industries.
 Follow me on Twitter, LinkedIn and drop me some ideas/feedback via email.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.Ok